Devcavi19/ADET-BSCS3B/readme.md

 ### Implementation Details

-This repository as of now contains the implementation of flask applications for PS1, PS2, and PS3.
-In the latest discussion of our Instructor, we are introduced to the implementation of MySQL database in our flask applications.
-In the latest Problem Set 3, we are tasked to create a registration form that stores the user's information in a MySQL database.
+This repository contains the implementation of flask applications for PS1, PS2, PS3, and PS4.
+During midterm, our instructor discussed the following topics that are used in the implementation of the flask applications:

 1. `Flask` - Flask is mostly known as a web "micro-framework" developed in python.
 This is small enough to be easy to learn and create applications out of it.
 What I find out in Flask is that it's a very beginner-friendly framework that is easy to understand and use. - [Educative-Intro-to-Flask](https://www.educative.io/courses/flask-develop-web-applications-in-python/what-is-flask) , [Flask-Web-Dev](https://coddyschool.com/upload/Flask_Web_Development_Developing.pdf)